 Following the work carried out by our forensic technology team, the law firm were able to identify and collate a significant amount of relevant material during the document review, which was used to help achieve an out of court settlement.

-FRP trained the legal review team onsite and guided them through the document review process.Steven Bain Forensic Services
+FRP trained the legal review team onsite and guided them through the document review process.Adrian Coates Forensic Services